-Foods and Wines for a Unique Church Gathering, 1901
+Food and Wine for a Unique Church Gathering, 1901

-The booklet is catalogued by the New York Public Library as the “Episcopal Special”.
+The menu booklet is archived in the New York Public Library, entitled the “Episcopal Special”.

-The MNopedia site has an excellent short account on the Soo Line.
+The MNopedia site offers a good short account of the Soo Line.
 An extract:

 The Minneapolis, St. Paul and Sault Ste.
 Marie Railroad, commonly known as the Soo Line from a phonetic spelling of Sault, helped Minnesota farmers and millers prosper by hauling grain directly from Minneapolis to eastern markets.

 Prominent Minneapolis businessmen founded the railroad, originally called the Minneapolis, Sault Ste.
 Marie and Atlantic, in 1883.
 But Israel Washburn, governor of Maine and brother of Cadwallader (C.C.) and William Washburn, had proposed such a railroad to the Minneapolis Board of Trade as early as 1873.

 The line had a long history that ended with some Canadian involvement.
 There was also a Canadian component to the Episcopalian train journey, in that the route crossed into Canada to take in locales of scenic interest.
 All is explained, with the menus, in the booklet, digitized as part of the menu collection of NYPL.